 We are committed to ensuring the safety of every child at Hillcrest.

-The school’s designated safeguarding leader is the the Acting Head Teacher Bridget Norman.
+The school’s designated safeguarding leader is the the Headteacher Bridget Norman.

 Here are the ways that parents and carers can help keep the school safe: